liferay/liferay-docs/develop/tutorials/articles/04-platform-frameworks/03-using-language-keys.markdown

    Plugins SDK.
 Note that this My Greeting portlet is the finished portlet from the [Using liferay-ui:success and liferay:ui error Messages](https://github.com/liferay/liferay-docs/blob/master/develop/tutorials/articles/25-liferayui-taglibs/01-using-liferay-ui-success-and-error-messages.markdown) tutorial.
+Deploy the portlet to your portal and then add it to a page.

-2. Add the `welcome` language key in front of our greeting in the `view.jsp` file of the My Greeting portlet.
-Replace its current greeting paragraph with
+2. To use the `welcome` language key in the portlet's UI, open the `view.jsp` file and replace its greeting paragraph with this:
-   this:

         <p><liferay-ui:message key="welcome" />! <%= greeting %></p>